 Financial consultants or advisors are the more expensive option when it comes to the available investment options.
 The job of a financial advisor is to make sure they help you manage your assets by investing your money and picking the best table of contents for your asset mix.

 You can use Robo-advisors such as CI Direct Investing from anywhere in the world since everything is done through the web.
 Additionally, you never have to meet any person, ever.

 As you can see, financial advisors charge a lot of management fees, unlike a Robo-advisor.
-We, therefore, recommend investors choose financial consultants instead of Robo investors only if; you truly need one, have more wealth than $250,000, and want to focus on major areas such as estate planning.
+We, therefore, recommend investors choose financial consultants instead of Robo investors only if; you genuinely need one, have more wealth than $250,000, and want to focus on major areas such as estate planning.

 What are the risks related to ETFs (Exchange Traded Funds)?

 Your Robo-advisor will have more information about this under the terms and conditions.
-Be sure to thoroughly read them so that you know, at all times what happens to your money.
+Be sure to thoroughly read them so that you know, at all times, what happens to your money.